hoppersroppers/training/Core/1.IntroductionToHacking/4-BuildLab/2-LinuxIntro.md

 12. Complete Code Academy Command Line https://www.codecademy.com/learn/learn-the-command-line

-11. Create an alias or two
+13. Create an alias or two
-12. Create a bashrc
+14. Create a bashrc
 These are called dotfiles, so named because they have a dot in front of their names.
 This makes them "hidden" files in the Linux directory system.
-We use them to do random things.
+We use them to save configurations.
 13. search through your history